-STANFORD CONTINUING STUDIES COURSES ELIGIBLE FOR BEWELL BERRYThis Fall, select Continuing Studies courses will be Berry-eligible for employees participating in Stanford’s BeWell program.
+STANFORD CONTINUING STUDIES BERRY-ELIGIBLE COURSESThis quarter, select Continuing Studies courses will be Berry-eligible for employees participating in Stanford’s BeWell program.

 Format: Online course

 We tend to think that good genes make us thin and healthy, whereas bad genes make us fat and sick.
 But what if we could turn our “good” genes on and our “bad” genes off, and improve our overall health, by making the right dietary and lifestyle choices?
 The science of epigenetics suggests we can do just that.
 In this course, we will provide an introduction to epigenetics, the study of how lifestyle factors can change gene activity without actually modifying the underlying DNA.
 With that basic foundation in place, students will discover that there is a sort of give and take between our genes and the food we eat: Genes affect nutrient response through nutrigenetics, while nutrients affect gene activity through nutrigenomics, which in turn is mediated by epigenetics mechanisms.
 We will specifically explore basic concepts in nutrigenetics and nutrigenomics, and see how certain nutrients and bioactive food compounds can send signals to our genes and modify their activity.
 We will have live question-and-answer sessions with two of the world’s leading scientists in this field, Professor Randy Jirtle (University of Wisconsin) and Professor Michael Skinner (Washington State).
 Using the information covered in this course, students will be able to design a personalized nutrition action plan to positively impact their gene expression.

 For more information about Stanford's BeWell program, please visit: bewell.stanford.edu